Neismo/MLOpsProject/README.md

 ## Project Description

 The goal of this project is to finetune text embedding models on scientific paper titles and abstracts from arXiv in order to learn embeddings that correspond to the papers subject categories.
-The goal is for papers belonging to the same category to have similar embeddings (based on cosine similarity), while papers from different categories are farther apart.
-This will be done using a contrastive learning objective, such as ContrastiveLoss or MultipleNegativesRankingLoss, where positive pairs are formed from papers sharing the same subject label and negatives are implicitly sampled from other categories within a batch.
-Based on the embeddings we can evaluate how many of the closest neighbours are from the same category (precision@k).
+Papers belonging to the same category have similar embeddings (based on cosine similarity), while papers from different categories are farther apart.
+This is achieved using a contrastive learning objective (MultipleNegativesRankingLoss), where positive pairs are formed from papers sharing the same subject label and negatives are implicitly sampled from other categories within a batch.

-Based on the learned embeddings, we will train a lightweight classifier (logistic regression) to predict the subject category of a paper.
-This allows us to evaluate the quality of the embeddings quantitatively through classification accuracy and related metrics.
-In addition, the embeddings will be used to perform similarity search using cosine similarity, enabling the retrieval of the most semantically similar papers given a title or abstract.
-Together, these tasks allow us to assess whether the learned representations are useful both for categorization and for content-based paper discovery.
+The quality of embeddings is evaluated using information retrieval metrics including precision@k, recall@k, MRR (Mean Reciprocal Rank), MAP (Mean Average Precision), and NDCG (Normalized Discounted Cumulative Gain).
+The embeddings are used to perform similarity search, enabling the retrieval of the most semantically similar papers given an abstract.
+This demonstrates that the learned representations are useful for content-based paper discovery.

-For deployment we plan to make a FastAPI endpoint running in a docker container.
-We plan to experiment using ONNX as the runtime.
-We are also interested in using a specific library for similarity search across all our samples, such as FAISS.
+For deployment, we use a FastAPI application running in a Docker container.
+Similarity search is powered by FAISS (Facebook AI Similarity Search) with an IVF index for efficient nearest-neighbor lookup across all indexed papers.

 ## Documentation